Normally a first or second-class Honours degree in a related subject or professional experience in the area of study.

 Months of entry

-The programme is of benefit to anyone interested in pursuing or advancing careers in professions involving care and service.
-It provides a firm foundation for undertaking a postgraduate research degree.
+The course is excellent preparation for you to pursue or advance a career in teaching and school leadership, or in professions related to care and service.
+It also provides a firm foundation for undertaking a postgraduate research degree.

 Qualification and course duration